Indian Movies released in IMAX [Updated August 2026]

 Ramayana Part 1 Filmed for IMAX

-The Cancelled India’s First IMAX Movie
+India’s First IMAX Movie That Got Cancelled

 Bharat Bala and Kanika Myer, co-founders of Bharatbala Productions, were making ‘Taj Mahal – The Heart of India’ with IMAX cameras in 2002.

-The production budget was going to be about $10 million with a runtime of about an hour.
+The production budget was going to be about $10 million, with a runtime of about an hour.

-The lead actress was Aishwariya Rai as Mumtaz Mahal.
+The lead actress was Aishwarya Rai as Mumtaz Mahal.
 Amitabh Bachchan was also reportedly part of it, with a Hollywood actor in the role of Shah Jahan.
 AR Rahman was going to be the music composer.

 They got permission to shoot inside the Taj Mahal premises, and about 50% of the filming was completed as well.